Washington Attorneys Serving Personal Injury Victims

 There are instances where your attorney could accept a settlement offer without consulting with you first.
 If the retainer agreement which you signed with your attorney allows him or her to settle cases without your consent – and you have signed the agreement, as well as a release – then he or she can act on your behalf.

-If, however, your attorney settles the case and you have not yet executed the release and settlement agreement, and you are unsatisfied with the amount that your attorney accepted, then you can speak with your attorney.
+If, however, your personal injury attorney settles the case and you have not yet executed the release and settlement agreement, and you are unsatisfied with the amount that your attorney accepted, then you can speak with your personal injury lawyer.
 Even if a check was issued, your attorney can return it to the insurer and let them know that you have rejected the offer.

 Code of Ethics